Springe direkt zu Inhalt

 For a list of workshops for First Generation academics go here.

 “Are your parents academics?”
-The answer to this question has a higher impact on education and academic careers than migration background and gender.
+The answer to this question has a high impact on education and academic careers.
 Consequently, family background as a dimension of diversity has gained attention throughout the last years.

 Doctoral researchers with a non-academic family background are in a special situation.
 Our aim is to support and connect them.
 “First Generation Docs Connect” will create a framework to share experiences, exchange advice, point out how certain problem are structural rather than individual, enhance visibility of the subject, inform about support options, and build a durable peer network.